trstephen/qs-load-tester/readme.md

 - *Quotes*: Number of quotes returned
 - *Requests*: Number of requests emitted.
 Will be >= *Quotes*
 - *Req per sec*: Estimate of request volume.

+Use `qs-load-tester --help` for a wonderful list of capabilities.